Physical Education And Health

 Four underlying and interdependent concepts are at the heart of this learning area:

-1. Hauora – a Māori philosophy of well-being that includes the dimensions taha wairua, taha hinengaro, taha tinana, and taha whānau, each one influencing and supporting the others.
+Hauora – a Māori philosophy of well-being that includes the dimensions taha wairua, taha hinengaro, taha tinana, and taha whānau, each influencing and supporting the others.Attitudes and values – fostering a positive, responsible attitude toward personal well-being; promoting respect, care, and concern for others and the environment; and cultivating a sense of social justice.

 The four strands are:

-The seven key areas of learning are:
+The seven key areas of learning encompass:

 1. Mental health